-If you have special needs, however, there are some costs you can write off.
-Take into account the cost of a wheelchair, crutches, equipment that enables a deaf person to use the telephone or devices that provide television closed-captioning.
+If you have special needs, there are other costs you can write off, such as the cost of a wheelchair, crutches, equipment that enables a deaf person to use a telephone or devices that provide television closed-captioning.
 Don’t forget service animals for the blind or hearing-impaired, or the costs to retrofit your car with special hand controls, or space to hold a wheelchair.

 Aging-in-place home remodels you can write off